 Page

-Trustees' Report, including Strategic report 2-32
+Trustees' Report, including Strategic report 2 - 36

-Reference and administrative details of the charity, its Trustees and advisers 33-34
+Reference and administrative details of the Charity, its Trustees and advisers 37 - 38

-Independent auditors' report 35-39
+Independent auditors' report 39 - 43

-Consolidated statement of financial activities 40
+Consolidated statement of financial activities 44

-Consolidated balance sheet 41-42
+Consolidated and charity balance sheet 45

-Company balance sheet 43-44

-Consolidated statement of cash flows 45
+Consolidated statement of cash flows 46

-Notes to the financial statements 46-74
+Notes to the financial statements 47 - 68

-The Trustees are pleased to present their annual Trustees' Report together with the consolidated financial statements of the charity and its subsidiary for the year ended 31 March 2023.
+The Trustees are pleased to present their annual Trustees' Report together with the consolidated financial statements of the Charity and its subsidiary for the year ended 31 March 2024.
 These are also prepared to meet the requirements for a directors' report and accounts for Companies Act 2006 purposes.